 2017: 300 balloon performances

-2018: Most-visited online arts not-for-profit, and most visited fully independent art blog (outranking most museums, galleries and other art institutions)
+2018: Most-visited online arts not-for-profit, and most visited fully independent art blog (outranking most museums, galleries as well as legacy media)

 2019: Projects in 100 countries

 Public Delivery is not funded by any institution or corporate interest.
 While we accept partnerships for specific projects, we are entirely independent in our day-to-day-work.
 This allows us to speak about inconvenient topics, often from different perspectives, or pursue projects that are completely dedicated to free speech and equality.